streams-in-silence/ts-java/packages/optional/README.md

 # `@ts-java/optional`

-A pure Typescript implementation of Java's `Optional` class.
+A pure Typescript implementation of the Java 8 `Optional` class.

 ## Features

--
+- full Typescript support
+- provides methods that handle presence/absence of a value (`orElse`, `ifPresent`, etc.)
+- basic implementation of the `equals` and `toString` methods

 ## Installation